 How on earth can that be?

-Let’s refute a number of possible alternative explanations.
+Let’s refute several possible alternative explanations.

 Explanation #1: It takes a certain amount of time to realign marketing based on what it’s learning from Big Data.
 What’s more, that knowledge has yet to completely diffuse into the professional community.

 Really?
-It’s been 10 years, and there is no evidence that the growth rate in marketing spend in bending downward.
+It’s been 10 years, and there is no evidence that the growth rate in marketing spending in bending downward.
 In fact, it’s accelerating.
 No, marketing knows what it should be doing, but it is not doing it for a much more obvious reason: There is no downside.

 Email protection laws are barely enforced.
-GPDR is just finding its footing n in Europe, but enforcement has been spotty.
+GPDR is just finding its footing in Europe, but enforcement has been spotty.
 A state-by-state patchwork of privacy laws in the United States isn’t likely to do much better.
 Enforcement takes resources.
 In other words, marketing has no incentive to be efficient.

 Explanation #2: We’re looking at the wrong channels.
 Email (in the Williams-Sonoma example above) is an “owned” channel, meaning the company does not need to follow guidelines as it would on Google or Facebook.
 Email might be inefficient because it’s “free,” but when marketers are paying for advertising, they do better.